Efficient Quantification of Time-Series Prediction Error: Optimal Selection Conformal Prediction: Numerical Experiments

 \paragraph{Runtime comparison} We also compare the runtime used in solving the optimization problem between our method and the previous SOTA (LCP, \cite{cleaveland2024conformal}).
-For the Particle ($\sigma=0.05$) dataset, LCP sometimes reach the time limit and terminate the simulation at $10000$s, so the actual computing time is higher than the reported result.
-In Table \ref{Table: runtime comparison}, we can see that when target confidence is set as $0.9$, our method is \textbf{8812.0}, \textbf{78622.0}, \textbf{14.4}, \textbf{22.1} times faster than LCP on the four datasets, respectively.
+For the Particle ($\sigma=0.05$) dataset, LCP sometimes reaches the time limit and terminates the simulation at $10000$s, so the actual computing time is higher than the reported result.
+In Table \ref{Table: runtime comparison}, when target confidence is set as $0.9$, our method is \textbf{8812.0}, \textbf{78622.0}, \textbf{14.4}, \textbf{22.1} times faster than LCP on the 4 datasets, respectively.